imarco20/url-parser/README.md

 ```

 - After installing make, you'll have access to all commands specified in the project's Makefile
-- So, to run the applications, just enter
+- So, to run the applications, just enter:

 ```
 make run